 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

 We’re all for naturally sun-kissed blonde and subtly highlighted brunette, for sure.
 But sometimes you just want to think outside the natural hair color box and mix it up with a rainbow hue or some trendy mermaid locks.
-Experimenting with bright shades is all the rage; scroll through social media and you’ll see exactly what we mean.
+Experimenting with bright shades is all the rage; scroll through social media, and you’ll see exactly what we mean.
 And the nice thing about dipping into a more dramatic dye?
 The majority of the options out there are semi-permanent, meaning they’ll gradually fade over the course of several weeks/shampoos.
-In other words, you can easily go bold, without having to make any kind of serious color commitment.
+In other words, you can easily go bold without having to make any kind of serious color commitment.

-Do keep in mind that the base shade you’re starting with will definitely affect the end result; generally speaking, bright tones work best on bleached or blonde hair.
-(If you’re starting with a darker color, you may want to consider lightening it first, or seeking out formulas specifically made for brunettes.
+Do keep in mind that the base shade you’re starting with will definitely affect the result; generally speaking, bright tones work best on bleached or blonde hair.
+If you’re starting with a darker color, you may want to consider lightening it first or seeking out formulas specifically made for brunettes.
 If the former, make sure that the bleaching part is done by a trained professional to minimize the likelihood of damaging your hair, advises Kristen Fleming, color director at 3rd Coast Salon in Chicago.